-The nickel-and-diming airfares with their outrageous surcharges are by far the worst offenders.
-But hotels, cruise lines, all-inclusive resorts and car rental companies aren't far behind.
-Your best bet is to always read the fine print, and to ask your travel provider to outline exactly what is and what isn't included in the price.
+The nickel-and-diming airlines are by far the worst offenders, but hotels, cruise lines, all-inclusive resorts and car rental companies aren't far behind.
+Your best bet is to always read the fine print and to ask your travel provider to outline exactly what is and what isn't included in the price.
 Don't let phrases like "all-inclusive" or even "free" fool you.
 Plus, be aware that many hotels and B&B's, especially overseas, list rates per person, per night as opposed to per room, per night.

-Unexpected mishaps like theft or loss of an important item may also destroy a well-planned budget.
-Sarah Schlichter, Editor of IndependentTraveler.com, says she always budgets an extra $25 to $50 a day for miscellaneous expenses when traveling.
+Unexpected mishaps like theft or loss of an important item can also destroy a well-planned budget.
+Sarah Schlichter, Senior Editor of IndependentTraveler.com, says she always budgets an extra $25 to $50 per person, per day for miscellaneous expenses when traveling.
 If you leave some wiggle room in your budget for extra fees you didn't consider, like an unplanned cab ride or a battery charger for your camera to replace the one you lost, you'll be less inclined to fret over the expenditure (and most importantly, you'll be able to pay for it!).

 You May Also Like